 On the positive side, the author of A Thousand Splendid Suns really makes his homeland of Afghanistan come alive through his descriptions of the land, weather, food and people.
 The history he covers about the different ruling regimes is both fascinating and sad, especially as it relates to women’s rights.
 Ironically, communist rule was far better for women than when the Taliban took over.
 Women went from being able to hold down professional jobs to suddenly having to wear burqas and needing a male escort whenever they left the house.
 And the devastation of places like Kabul was tragic.
 A peaceful city quickly became the scene of regular shelling, random gunfire and bands of violent rebels.
 Unfortunately, I typically think of places like Kabul as being bombed out, dangerous and strewn with rubble.
 It’s good to be reminded that Kabul was once a regular, peaceful city.

 The other positive take-away from this novel is the power of friendship between women.
 Once Mariam and Laila opened their hearts to each other, they became stronger and better able to endure the hardships in their lives.
 They each filled a hole in the other one’s life.
 Laila and her children, in particular, made Mariam’s life less awful and, perhaps, even occasionally joy-filled.

 Finally, I like the way Khaled Hosseini writes.
 His prose is mostly straightforward but sprinkled with beautiful surprises.
 It has a pleasing cadence to it.

 Do the positives outweigh the negatives?
 For me, maybe by a little.
 Am I glad my daughters are reading it?
 Yes.
-I think this novel will expose them to a vastly different country and culture in a way that is much more interesting than a textbook.
+I think A Thousand Splendid Suns will expose them to a vastly different country and culture in a way that is much more interesting than a textbook.
 Hopefully, they won’t get too mired down in the book’s sadness.

 If you were developing a syllabus for a World Literature class, what is the very first book you would include on it?